menchelab/vrprot/README.md

 pdb_parser.add_protein(<UniProtID>)
 ```

-The keepFiles argument can be used, to tell the program, to not delete pdb and
+The keepFiles argument can be used, to tell the program, to not delete PDB and
-glb file after the proccessing is accomplished.
+GLB file after the proccessing is accomplished.

-## Fetch the pdb
+## Fetch the PDB
 ```
 pdb_parser.fetch_pdb(protein)
 ```

-This will download the pdb file from the AlphaFold DB if available.
+This will download the PDB file from the AlphaFold DB if available.
 This will be saved in a subfolder called "./pdbs/".

 If the structure is not available on the AlphaFold DB it will try to download it from the RCSB database.
 If the structure is also not available here, it will report it to you.

 ## Color the secondary structures
-You can define the installation Path to you ChimeraX installation by using:
+You can define the installation Path to your ChimeraX installation by using:

 ```
 # For Linux (default))